pwr-Solaar/Solaar/docs/installation.md

 you will then need to either physically remove the receiver and re-insert it or reboot your computer.

+You only need to install Solaar's udev rule if it is not already installed on your system or you have a receiver that is not in the installed rule.

 ## Running from the Download Directories